Holiday Stress and Family Dynamics: Understanding the Emotional Weight of the Season

 ● Prioritize meaningful moments

-● Let go of outdated roles or expectations
+● Let go of old roles

-● Create your own traditions
+● Create new traditions

 Madeline Lee, edited by Kasey Scharnett King, LMFT-S